yellobyte/YB-ESP32-S3-ETH/README.md

 ## Running MicroPython on the board:

-Of course you can install MicroPython onto the YB-ESP32-S3-ETH board and use it's LAN, WiFi, SPI, I2C, ADC, DAC, GPIO and other features via python scripts.
+Of course you can install MicroPython onto the YB-ESP32-S3-ETH board and use it's LAN, WiFi, SPI, I2C, ADC, GPIO and other features via python scripts.

 **Step 1)** Load MicroPython onto the board.
 Go to https://micropython.org/download/ESP32_GENERIC_S3/ and download the newest *.bin firmware release.
 Here you will find detailed installation instructions as well.